hyperledger-archives/grid-docs/releases/0.3/index.md

 industry solution for sharing purchase order information between trade partners on Grid.
 Trade partners have the option to integrate this Grid component with existing systems of record.

+### Grid XSD Downloading Utility

+Grid now offers the ability to download and extracts schemas used to validate data.
+The `grid-download-xsd` command downloads GS1 XSD files used by various Grid features.
+The downloaded artifacts are first copied into a cache directory.
+They are then expanded into Grid's state directory.
+If the desired artifacts are in the cache directory, Grid will not attempt to re-download them, and instead prefer the cache contents.

+For more information, see the [`grid-download-xsd`]({% link docs/0.3/references/cli/grid-download-xsd.1.md %}) command documentation.